KosherDiningCCL

 The Kosher diet is deeply rooted in tradition and symbolism.
 That symbolism echoes down to the details of plates and how tables are set for dining, particularly for observance of holidays.

-What is a Kosher-Style Diet?
+What is a Jewish-Lifestyle Diet?

 Though our modern, busy lives frequently call for increased flexibility, maintaining the rich traditions of Jewish culture and history is very important for those who observe them.
 This also applies to senior living communities experiencing a shift in resident preferences and expectations.
-To meet resident preferences, many senior living communities have begun offering Kosher-style diets.
+To meet resident preferences, many senior living communities have begun offering Jewish-lifestyle diets.
 This allows flexibility to match individual needs and preferences.

 For example, some communities do not buy Kosher meat, but they do not allow pork or shellfish.
 Some may continue to separate dairy and meat, while others will combine the two types of foods.
 In all of these communities, holidays are honored with traditional cultural foods, though all may not be fully Kosher.
 Each community must determine what will work best for their residents.